BalasubramaniM/react-nodejs-passport-app/README.md

 Integrate Google sign-in for registration or login purpose in your React application (bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app)).

-Node.js server application can be found @ [React-Node.js-Passport-Server](https://github.com/balasubramanim/react-nodejs-passport-server)
+Node.js server application for this client can be found @ [React-Node.js-Passport-Server](https://github.com/balasubramanim/react-nodejs-passport-server).
+Install the server app after completing below steps.

 ### Prerequisites